Raleigh Collaborative Divorce Lawyers

-The Raleigh collaborative divorce lawyers at Marshall & Taylor PLLC, know how emotionally and financially stressful divorces are.
-There is no way around it, this is an emotionally taxing and challenging time.
+The Raleigh collaborative divorce lawyers at Marshall & Taylor PLLC know how emotionally and financially stressful divorces are.
+There is no way around it.
+This is an emotionally taxing and challenging time.
 However, a divorce doesn’t have to include a lengthy, complicated court battle.
-Those who find themselves wanting to separate should know that there other alternatives to litigation.
-In fact, if you and your spouse are willing to continue working as partners during your divorce, a collaborative divorce may be the best option for you.
+Those who want to separate should know that there are other alternatives to litigation.
+If you and your spouse are willing to continue working as partners during your divorce, a collaborative divorce might be the best option.

 Collaborative divorce allows couples seeking a divorce to approach their separation as partners.
-If they are willing to work together to reach an amicable agreement, a collaborative divorce can be achieved in an environment in which they can communicate honestly and fully understand their options.
-In these cases, a skilled collaborative divorce lawyer could help Raleigh couples work together to reach an outcome that works for all parties, and saves them money and time.
+Suppose both spouses are willing to work together to reach an amicable agreement.
+In that case, a collaborative divorce could be possible if they communicate honestly and fully understand their options.
+In these cases, a skilled collaborative divorce lawyer could help Raleigh couples work together to reach an outcome that works for all parties and saves them money and time.

-Even with an experienced lawyer by your side, we know that discussing complicated topics has inherent challenges.
+Even with an experienced family lawyer by your side, we know that discussing complicated topics has inherent challenges.
 Through our well-developed knowledge of the divorce process, we are committed to shouldering many of the burdens of your situation.
-At Marshall & Taylor PLLC, our lawyers have successfully helped many couples through the divorce process.
-To speak with a member of our team today, call (919) 833-1040 or reach out via live chat or by filling out our online response form.
+At Marshall & Taylor PLLC, our lawyers have successfully helped many couples through divorce.
+To speak with one of our legal professionals today, call (919) 833-1040, reach out via live chat, or fill out our online response form.

 Do I Need a Lawyer?

-Your lawyer should be present at all times to look out for you and make sure that you are aware of the legal implications of each item.
-Unlike a contested, acrimonious divorce, a collaborative divorce is meant to work to the benefit of both parties.
-While the process of collaborative divorce may not always be easy, a lawyer supporting you will help clear up any questions or confusion.
+Your lawyer should always be present to look out for you and ensure you know each item’s legal implications.
+Unlike a contested, acrimonious divorce, a collaborative divorce should benefit both parties.
+While collaborative divorce may not always be easy, a lawyer supporting you will help clear up any questions or confusion.

-When necessary, your attorneys will recommend the presence of other neutral, third-party experts including financial consultants, psychologists, and child specialists.
+When necessary, an attorney might recommend hiring other neutral, third-party experts, including financial consultants, psychologists, and child specialists.
 These specialists give you and your spouse valuable information to reach the best possible solutions for your family.

 In addition to providing much-needed guidance, a collaborative divorce lawyer files the necessary paperwork with the court.
 Unlike contested divorce proceedings, collaborative divorces aim to avoid repeated court hearings.
-At the end of the day, your lawyer will make sure that everything is above board regarding your signed collaborative divorce agreement.
+Your lawyer can keep everything above board regarding your signed collaborative divorce agreement.

 Why Hire Marshall & Taylor PLLC to Handle My Case?

 The Raleigh collaborative divorce attorneys at Marshall & Taylor PLLC dedicate our practice to family law matters because we know how trying and emotional the divorce process can be.
-Whether you are going through an incredibly difficult time, or you just need cut-and-dried legal support, we are here to help you.
+Whether you are going through a challenging time or need cut-and-dried legal support, we are here to help you.

-As dedicated members of the community, we understand the implications of sensitive family issues.
-With compassion and thorough representation, we aim to make the divorce process as easy as possible for you.
-We believe that building trust with our clients and working hard to understand what they are going through is the best way to do business.
-As such, many of our clients contact us through referrals from people that we have assisted in the past.
+As dedicated community members, we understand the implications of sensitive family issues.
+We aim to make the divorce process easy for you with compassion and thorough representation.
+Building trust with our clients and working hard to understand what they are going through is the best way to do business.
+As such, many of our clients contact us through referrals from people we have helped.

 Benefits of Collaborative Divorce